Search for anything...

 Definitely!
 This metal detector is a valuable, entertaining, low-cost tool for beginners of any age.
 It provides a decent introduction to metal detecting, with the chance of unearthing occasional treasures.
 However, be prepared to find a lot of mundane objects along the way, which adds to the fun of exploration rather than detract from it.

-• Great metal detector for beginners!
+• Great for casual metal detecting.

 Style: Metal Detector